How to Store Shoes: 11 Genius Tips

 Whether your sneaker collection has officially gotten out of control or the pile of shoes by the door is driving you crazy, finding the best way to store your shoes is a must.

-From Vans to Versace—we can help you store any type of footwear.
-Instead of shoving all your shoes in the bottom of the closet, check out this guide with ideas and storage tips to keep your shoes in great shape in short- and long-term storage!
+From Vans to Versace—this guide can help you store any type of footwear.
+Instead of shoving all your shoes in the bottom of the closet, check out these ideas and storage tips to keep your shoes in great shape in short- and long-term storage!

 Short-Term Shoe Storage